...

 Yes.
 Ekim IT Solutions provides IT assessments for dental practices across all 50 states, remotely.
 We can evaluate your current backup configuration, security posture, software support coverage, and HIPAA compliance status, and give you a clear picture of what is in place and what is missing.
 Practices in New England and New York can also receive on-site assessments.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We give dental practices a straight answer on where their IT stands, no sales pitch, no jargon, just an honest look at what is covered and what is not.